Ters06/AzureReport/README.md

 Recommendations are stored in their own tables and are linked to the central Resource table thanks to a relational table to describe the many to many relationship.

 ![DB schema](./docs/database_schema.svg)
-*A diagram illustrating the relationships between the main database tables.*

 ## **Extending the Application**